Mean dimension and AH-algebras with diagonal maps: Mean dimension for AH-algebras

-\begin{rem} Unlike the small boundary property for dynamical systems, which is equivalent to the mean dimension zero for minimal dynamical systems (Theorem 6.2 of \cite{Lind-MD}), the small boundary property for AH-algebra is strictly stronger than mean dimension zero.
-The following is an example of a simple AH-algebra which has mean dimension zero but does not satisfies the small boundary property (it is one of the Goodearl algebras):
+\begin{rem} Unlike the small boundary property for dynamical systems, which is equivalent to the mean dimension zero for minimal dynamical systems (Theorem 6.2 of \cite{Lind-MD}), the small boundary property for AH-algebra is strictly stronger than {the property of} mean dimension zero.
+The following is an example of a simple AH-algebra which has mean dimension zero but does not satisfy the small boundary property (it is one of the Goodearl algebras):

-Let $(m_n)$ be a sequence of natural numbers such that there is $c>0$ such that Set $r_n=m_{n-1}\cdots m_1$ (assume $r_1=1$), and set $A_n=\textrm{M}_{r_n}(\textrm{C}([0, 1]))$. let $\{x_n\}$ be a dense sequence in $[0, 1]$.
+Let $(m_n)$ be a sequence of natural numbers such that there is $c>0$ such that Set $r_n=m_{n-1}\cdots m_1$ (assume $r_1=1$), and set $A_n=\textrm{M}_{r_n}(\textrm{C}([0, 1]))$.
+Let $\{x_n\}$ be a dense sequence in $[0, 1]$.
 Set the eigenvalue maps (there are $m_n$ of them) between $A_n$ and $A_{n+1}$ to be Then the inductive limit $A=\varinjlim A_n$ is a simple AI-algebra, and hence has mean dimension zero (see Remark \ref{AH-SD-MD0}).
 However, it does not have SBP.
 In fact, the following stronger statement holds: for any $z\in[0, 1]$ in the spectrum of $A_n$, one has that $\mathrm{ocap}(\{z\})>0$.